 The Van Buren County Hospital opened in 1951, equipped for 20 acute care patients and seven newborns.
 In 1962 the hospital expanded its capacity to 40 beds.
 In 1984, the hospital board contracted with Sisters of Mary of the Presentation Health Corporation of Fargo, North Dakota to manage the facility.

 The 1990’s brought significant changes to the hospital.
-The hospital established an affiliation with the University of Iowa Hospitals and Clinics, which is still in place today!
+The hospital established an affiliation with the University of Iowa Hospitals and Clinics.
 Through this affiliation and other arrangements with area hospitals, over 20 specialty clinics were established.

 The hospital opened the counties only state licensed Child Care Center in 1990 and in 1992 Van Buren County Hospital opened the county’s only Job Opportunities Center, helping residents find employment.
 In 1993, four rural health clinics were established in Douds, Stockport, Cantril and Birmingham Iowa, Stockport Clinic closed in 2010.

 In 1997, the hospital completed a major expansion project.
 A generous donation from the late Hollis and Kathleen Arnold estate was followed by a capital campaign through which businesses and residents in or associated with Van Buren County raised $1.1 million toward this new expansion.
 The $4.4 million expansion included space for our active medical staff; visiting specialists, emergency room, physical therapy, cardio pulmonary rehabilitation, respiratory therapy, laboratory services, radiology, and occupational therapy departments.